7 display settings for a better looking iPhone

 7. True Tone

-This last one is for people with an iPhone 8 ($1,079.00 at Apple), iPhone 8 Plus ($1,198.00 at Mobileciti Online) or iPhone X. These models feature True Tone, which dynamically adjusts the white balance of your iPhone's display based on your current lighting conditions for more natural and accurate colors.
+This last one is for people with an iPhone 8 ($799.99 at Best Buy), iPhone 8 Plus ($478.70 at Amazon.com) or iPhone X. These models feature True Tone, which dynamically adjusts the white balance of your iPhone's display based on your current lighting conditions for more natural and accurate colors.
 I find its effects to be subtle but pleasing and effective.
 You can turn on True Tone on the Display & Brightness page in Settings, and you'll also find a button to toggle it on and off by 3D Touching the brightness slider in the Control Center.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.